 - Special Testing (at school).
-Your child can test at school with extended time and alternate formats instead of at a test center.
+Kids can test at school with extended time and alternate formats instead of at a test center.

-If your child gets time-and-a-half for tests, he may need to take the test over multiple days.
-Other accommodations include alternate test formats like cassettes, DVDs or a reader; a computer or scribe for essays, and alternate response modes, such as responding orally.
+Kids who get time-and-a-half for tests may need to take the test over multiple days.
+Other accommodations include alternate test formats like cassettes, DVDs, or a reader; a computer or scribe for essays, and alternate response modes, such as responding orally.

 Visit the ACT’s Services for Students with Disabilities page for an explanation of available accommodations and directions on how to apply for them.

 If standardized testing is a real challenge for your child, it’s good to know that more and more colleges are becoming test-optional.
 But most still require either the SAT or ACT for admission.
-Knowing the basic differences between the two can help your child pick the best test for him.
+Knowing the basic differences between the two can help your child pick the best test.